-In order to ensure your representation at the Annual Meeting, whether or not you plan to attend the meeting, please carefully read the accompanying Notice of 2017 Annual Meeting of Stockholders and Proxy Statement and vote your shares as promptly as possible using one of the voting methods described in the Proxy Statement.
+In order to ensure your representation at the Annual Meeting, whether or not you plan to attend the meeting, please carefully read the accompanying Notice of 2018 Annual Meeting of Stockholders and Proxy Statement and vote your shares as promptly as possible using one of the voting methods described in the Proxy Statement.
 Your participation will help to ensure the presence of a quorum at the Annual Meeting and save AppFolio expenses associated with additional proxy solicitation.

-NOTICE OF 2017 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 19, 2017
+NOTICE OF 2018 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 18, 2018

-Notice is hereby given that AppFolio, Inc. ("AppFolio") will hold its 2017 Annual Meeting of Stockholders (the "Annual Meeting") on May 19, 2017, at 8:00 a.m.
+Notice is hereby given that AppFolio, Inc., or AppFolio, will hold its 2018 Annual Meeting of Stockholders, or the Annual Meeting, on May 18, 2018, at 8:00 a.m.
 Pacific Daylight Time, at AppFolio's principal offices located at 50 Castilian Drive, Santa Barbara, California 93117, for the following purposes:

-- n To elect three Class II directors to a three-year term to hold office until our 2020 annual meeting of stockholders, or until the date on which their successors are duly elected and qualified; - n To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; and - n To transact any other business that properly comes before the Annual Meeting, or any adjournment or postponement thereof.
+- n To elect two Class III directors to a three-year term to hold office until our 2021 annual meeting of stockholders, or until the date on which their successors are duly elected and qualified; - n To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; and - n To transact such other business as may properly be brought before the Annual Meeting, or any adjournment or postponement thereof.